JNJO/tx5823-pro-Attiny85/README.md

 Beta version.

 To Do:
+- Write a How-to for setting up and program the ATTiny85
 - Test with IR-transmitter and reciever
 - Add LED support
 - Clean up unused entries in code